zaneriley/homelab-infrastructure-setup/README.md

 # Homelab Infrastructure Playbook

-This is a set of configs designed for setting up and managing my homelab.
-Primarily, this is a set of Intel-based NUCS connected to a NAS.
-The configs do the following:
+This is a set of Ansible playbooks and Terraform configurations to automate setting up and managing my homelab environment.

-- Ubuntu auto-configs to initially set up machines with Ubuntu Server LTS.
-- Ansible to bring machines to the latest server state
+## Overview

+The playbooks and configs here allow you to:

+* Set up Ubuntu Server LTS on mini-pcs using auto-configurations.
+* Utilize Ansible to manage server states and perform nightly backups
-- Terraform to connect specific docker containers to publically accessible domain name (e.g yourhomelab.com)
+* Use Terraform to connect Docker containers to publicly accessible domain names (e.g., yourhomelab.com)

 While this is for my personal homelab, you might find some use from this if you: